MalteThodberg/ThodbergMisc/README.md

 # ThodbergMisc

 <!-- badges: start -->
 <!-- badges: end -->

 ThodbergMisc stores various things I use all the time:

-  - Disables `stringsAsFactors` and saving workspace by default.
 -   Useful and sorted collections of CRAN and Bioconductor packages
 -   Template .Rprofile
 -   A few useful Rstudio addins.
+-   Small useful R functions.

 ## Installation